 Most support comes from people spreading the word through Facebook and e-mail.
 If you think this story’s important, telling a few close friends about it goes a very long way.

 Help Lyra McKee bring them to BEACON.
-With 200 backers, Lyra McKee can provide sustainable reporting on the topic you won't get anywhere else.Back this work
+At 200 backers, Lyra McKee can provide sustainable reporting on the topic you won't get anywhere else.This project is no longer accepting pledges